 Why not pull the track into Melodyne and adjust just those two notes?
 This process will take even the least experienced user a few minutes.
 Sounds much better than hours of painstaking effort and editing, not to mention the cost of carrying out multiple takes!

-Melodyne is a software tool that allows you to manipulate pitch, timing and formant (more about this later) of an audio track on a note by note basis.
-While this is particularly useful for vocals, you can also use it to manipulate audio for any recording including bass, guitar, piano etc.
+Melodyne is a software tool that allows you to manipulate the pitch, timing, and formant (more about this later) of an audio track on a note-by-note basis.
+While this is particularly useful for vocals, you can also use it to manipulate audio for any recording including bass, guitar, piano, etc.